nhsconnect/Digital-Child-Health/Generation/Profile.NewbornPhysicalExam/DCH-NewbornPhysicalExamEvent-Bundle-1.md

-This 'DCH-NewbornPhysicalExamEvent-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Newborn Physical Exam Event:
+This 'DCH-NewbornPhysicalExamEvent-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to fulfill the information requirements of a Newborn Physical Exam Event:

 - [DCH-NewbornPhysicalExamEvent-MessageHeader-1]
 - [CareConnect-DCH-ChildHealthEvent-Encounter-1]